-- All of Walt Disney World’s free transportation is available for you to use starting from the airport to the hotel to the parks to the restaurants and so on.
+- All of Walt Disney World’s free transportation on property is available for you to use.
+Other options available to use.
+(I.E. Lyft)

 - The Disney Dining Plan is an option to purchase for your vacation party.
 Click here for DDP details.

-- Dining reservations are available to book at 180 days from checkin date for your entire stay up to 10 days.
+- Dining reservations are available to book at 60 days from check-in date for your entire stay up to 10 days.
 Click here for tips on how to successfully book reservations at the restaurants you want.

-- Able to enjoy alcoholic beverages and utilize Disney’s free transportation back to your hotel.
+- Able to enjoy alcoholic beverages and utilize Disney’s free transportation back to your Disney hotel.

-- Able to enjoy Disney’s hotels’ themes and experience the magic and convenience of staying in a Disney hotel.
+- Enjoy Disney’s hotels’ themes and experience the magic and convenience of staying in a Disney hotel.